Thermocouple Wire Colors Chart

 Ever wondered what would happen if a refinery or a petrochemical company selected and installed the wrong thermocouple at a station that was critical to the final outcome of their products?
 What do you think the quality would be?
 Most likely subpar, with threats to the safety of workers in such environments.

-Now that you have an idea of what happens when you select the wrong thermocouple type and color code, you may wonder how you can tell which thermocouples are perfect for which temperature range.
+Now that you have an idea of what happens when you select the wrong thermocouple type and wire color codes, you may wonder how you can tell which thermocouples are perfect for which temperature range.

 Understanding which thermocouple to use is not a one-way street.
 It requires experience, practice, you keeping tabs on the latest innovations, and other factors we’ll discuss later in this article.